 On websites which are supposed to be secure (the URL begins with "https://"), Firefox must verify that the certificate presented by the website is valid.
 If the certificate cannot be validated, Firefox will stop the connection to the website and show a "Warning: Potential Security Risk Ahead" error page instead.
 Clicking thebutton, you can view the specific error Firefox encountered.

-This article explains why you might see SEC_ERROR_UNKNOWN_ISSUER, MOZILLA_PKIX_ERROR_MITM_DETECTED or ERROR_SELF_SIGNED_CERT error codes on an error page and how to troubleshoot it.
+This article explains why you might see the error codes SEC_ERROR_UNKNOWN_ISSUER, MOZILLA_PKIX_ERROR_MITM_DETECTED or ERROR_SELF_SIGNED_CERT on an error page and how to troubleshoot it.

 Table of Contents

 - 1 What does this error code mean?

 - 2 The error occurs on multiple secure sites

 - 3 The error occurs on one particular site only

 What does this error code mean?